Visas for Kazakhstan

 G1 Private Visa

 Travellers wishing to visit family members in Kazakhstan can apply for a G1 Private Visa.
 This usually requires a letter of invitation from a friend or family member residing in Kazakhstan.
 Once a G1 visa is granted, the holder is allowed to be present in the country for up to 90 days.
-In some cases, a G1 visa may be granted without a letter of invitation, though in such a case the resultant visa will usually only grant a visit of 30 days.

 Family reunion visas